Partial-Transformations/jaws/README.md

 Updates: Added `push.py` for those using the free EC2 instance approach.
 This contains variables for a file name (currently set to our packets file) and the EC2 parameters and then push that file to the server `/home/ec2-user/packet_captures/`.
 It also appends the datetime to the file name.
 I created this because I am using an edge device to capture packets from a remote network and needed a way to quickly and easily get the file off the edge device when it regained connectivity. *Educational purposes only, the "edge device" and "remote network" are actually a Clockwork uConsole, LAN Tap, and my home network.

 Updates: I started writing more comments and tweaking the code, particually `jaws.py`, as I could tell the anomaly history did not work fully.

+Updates: Added `map.py`, which uses igraph to output a network map from packets.json.
+This is a pre-anomaly analysis map.
+I will expand on this in the future.